Amber From Love Is Blind Just Dyed Her Hair Blonde Ahead Of The Reunion

 An Instagram dive proves that Pike actually dyed her hair a few weeks ago, according to her Instagram timestamp.
 "Oh hello blonde," Pike captioned her public reveal.

-In the photo, Pike credited her colorist, Atlanta-based hairstylist Mylee Quach-Stankowitz, who posted a dramatic before-and-after on her own Instagram page and confirmed that the brown was in fact Pike's natural hair color.
-"Thanks for letting take your hair-ginity," Quach-Stankowitz captioned the color transformation.
+In the photo, Pike credited her colourist, Atlanta-based hairstylist Mylee Quach-Stankowitz, who posted a dramatic before-and-after on her own Instagram page and confirmed that the brown was in fact Pike's natural hair colour.
+"Thanks for letting take your hair-ginity," Quach-Stankowitz captioned the colour transformation.

 Advertisement